Where Everything Fights Everything

 Curry is available to virtually any human with cooking facilities; pandas require significant resources to encounter.

-Sustainability curry Wins
+Sustainability Curry Wins

 Panda